Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` The formation from `DATA/MISSIONS/formations.ini`.
     1. `STRING` Multiple subsequent entries possible.
 The `MsnNpc` names of ships to add to this formation, in that order.

+- `SetLifeTime` Once the NPC comes out of range from all players, its life time will be counted down.
+The life time will be restored completely if any player comes back into range to the NPC.
+All NPCs of a formation will be despawned if one of their members is running out of life time.
+    1. `FLOAT :1` The life time in seconds. `-1` means infinite life time.

 - `SetPriority` Sets the priority for all following objectives.
     1. `Normal|Always_Execute` Whether the objectives can be paused by fights, or are enforced to ignore any disturbances.